Barforth Hall Cottages

 - Shop and pub 1 mile

-- Note: There are riding stables next to the cottage
+- Note: There are riding stables next to the cottage and stabling can be arranged at additional cost through the owner

 - Note: Access to the property is via a one-mile narrow track, which is a bit rough in places, but isn’t pot holed or rutted.